-Entrepreneurs have a general understanding that adequate cash flow is one of the primary elements of small business success.
+Entrepreneurs know that adequate cash flow is one of the primary elements of small business success.
 As a result, one of the most common questions our bankers get asked is, “What criteria do banks look at before issuing a loan?”
-Until now, this process has remained somewhat of a mystery, but this post will shed light on the process behind analyzing creditworthiness.
+Until now this process has remained somewhat of a mystery, but this post will shed light on the process behind analyzing creditworthiness.

 There are a number of considerations that fall under the category of “character,” including: